- 1A round, deep dish or basin used for food or liquid: a mixing bowl a sugar bowlMore example sentences

 - The spectre shoved the corpse into a nearby gathering of troops, surprising them briefly when he charged into them, bowling them to the ground.

-- • informal Greatly impress someone by one’s good qualities, looks, or achievements: when he met Angela he was just bowled over by herMore example sentences
+- • informal Completely overwhelm or astonish someone, for example by one’s good qualities or looks: when he met Angela, he was just bowled over by herMore example sentences

 - Speaking from his base in New York, the Wet, Wet, Wet frontman with the twinkly eyes and winning smile, explained he was bowled over by the quality of the songs in Chicago.